Land-Maze/Land-Maze/README.md

 ## Current Focus

 Currently, my focus lies in honing my skills and knowledge in software development.
 I am deeply engaged in reading books on coding principles and development practices.
 These books help me to grasp the fundamental concepts and build a solid foundation in my programming journey.

-## GitHub Projects

-Throughout my GitHub profile, you will find a collection of projects that I have worked on.
-These projects reflect my growth as a developer and demonstrate my proficiency in various programming languages and technologies.
-From small utilities to complex web applications, I enjoy working on diverse projects that challenge me to expand my skills.
-However, please note that I often delete these projects due to a bad code base.

 ## Contact Information